Anubhav-developr/Tic_tac_toe_AI_Arudieno/README.md

 # Tic_tac_toe_AI_Arudieno
-This is powerful AI based tic tac toe game working with arudieno.
+This is powerful AI based tic tac toe game working with arudieno.(hardware part is still in progress) This game have an unbeatable AI which i made through MINIMAX ALGORITHM, it contain two pages
-(UNDER DEVELOPMENT)
+1) first page : this is the entry part of our game(under development )
+2) game page : this is the main game page

 ![ezgif com-gif-maker (1)](https://user-images.githubusercontent.com/71844334/107122976-ff3b0680-68c0-11eb-9426-8601fa624f18.gif)